maciej-ka/learning-notes/various.md

 ```

 ### ACID
+coined in 1983
+**Atomicity**
-Atomicity: all or nothing
+all or nothing
-Consistency
-Isolation
-Durability
+**Consistency**
+foreign keys should be valid after operation
+**Isolation**
+long running query should not leak mid-state to pararell quick queries
+**Durability**
+long batch inserts should be restored even if database crashes during run

 ### SOLID
+coined in 2004
 Single Open Liskov Inter-segre Depen-inver
 https://en.wikipedia.org/wiki/SOLID
+**Single-responsibility**

-**Single-responsibility**: "There should never be more than one reason for a class to change."
+There should never be more than one reason for a class to change.
 In other words, every class should have only one responsibility.
+**Open–closed**
+coined in 1988, by Bertrand Meyer
-**Open–closed**: "Software entities ... should be open for extension, but closed for modification."
+Software entities ... should be open for extension, but closed for modification.
+**Liskov substitution**
-**Liskov substitution**: "Functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it."
+Functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it.
 See also design by contract.
+**Interface segregation**
-**Interface segregation**: "Clients should not be forced to depend upon interfaces that they do not use."
+Clients should not be forced to depend upon interfaces that they do not use.
+Prefer several small interfaces than one big
+**Dependency inversion**
-**Dependency inversion**: "Depend upon abstractions, [not] concretes."
+Depend upon abstractions, [not] concretes.

 ### Testing
 https://stevekinney.net/courses/testing